artcreator329/betame-app-sdk54/WALLET_FIX_SUMMARY.md

 **Fix Applied**:
 - Changed `getWallet` method to use `.maybeSingle()` instead of `.single()`
 - Added automatic wallet creation when no wallet exists
-- New users get 10 BetaMe stones and 5 credits by default
+- New users get 10 BetaMe stones and 5 BetaCoins by default

 ### 2. **Payment Failures**
 **Problem**: Service payments were failing because wallet operations couldn't complete